azmath741/WanderLust-airbnb-/README.md

 - Navigate to:http://localhost:8080

 ## 📸 Examples
-1.Homepage: Browse listings
+- Homepage: Browse listings

-2.Listing Page: View details, images, and reviews
+- Listing Page: View details, images, and reviews

-3.Authentication: Register & login/logout
+- Authentication: Register & login/logout

-4.Dashboard: Manage your listings
+- Dashboard: Manage your listings

 ## 🛠️ Troubleshooting

-1.MongoDB not connecting?
+- MongoDB not connecting?
 Check that your MONGO_URI in .env is correct.

-2.Images not uploading?
+- Images not uploading?
 Ensure your Cloudinary credentials are valid and the cloudinary package is configured correctly.

-3.Session issues?
+- Session issues?
 Confirm your SESSION_SECRET is set and connect-mongo is connected to your database.

 ## 👥 Contributors
-**.**Mohammed Azmath Ali
+- Mohammed Azmath Ali

 ## 📜 License